Altman Z-Score Calculator - Predict Bankruptcy Risk Free

 • Economic Conditions: Macro-economic factors are not considered in the model.

-• Investment Decisions: Guiding investors toward financially stable companies.
+• Investment Due Diligence: Guide investors toward financially stable companies and avoid distressed stocks

 Alternatives